MillionIntegrals/vel/README.md

   Currently I'm focusing on computer vision and reinforcement learning models.
 - All common deep learning workflows should be fast to implement, while uncommon ones should be possible.
 At least as far as PyTorch allows.

+# Examples

+Several models are already implemented in the framework and have prepared config files that are ready to run and easy to modify for other similar usecases:

+- State-of-the art results on Cifar10 dataset using residual networks
+- Cats vs dogs classification using transfer learning from a resnet34 model pretrained on ImageNet
+- Actor-Critic policy gradient reinforcement algorithm

 ## Important links: